Black Diamond 2 Diamond Restaurant List 2025

 Hangzhou, China

 Among Hangzhou's Michelin-starred Zhejiang dining rooms, Jie Xiang Lou operates at the intersection of classical technique and lakeside retreat, set within the Zixuan Resort on Bapanling Road.
-Holding one Michelin star since 2023 and ranked #264 among Asia's top restaurants by Opinionated About Dining in 2025, it represents a specific tier of refined regional cooking rarely found outside the province.
+Awarded two Michelin stars in the 2026 MICHELIN Guide and previously ranked #264 among Asia's top restaurants by Opinionated About Dining in 2025, it represents a specific tier of refined regional cooking rarely found outside the province.

 Tokyo, Japan